 You’re more at risk for alcohol poisoning if you don’t eat before you drink, drink too many drinks in a two-hour time period (one drink per two hours is moderate, in most cases).
-If you’re worried yourself, or someone you know is at risk of alcohol poisoning, learn the symptoms of alcohol poisoning to watch for.
+If you’re worried you or someone you know is at risk of alcohol poisoning, here are some symptoms to watch for:

 In all cases, alcohol poisoning is a medical emergency and should be treated as one.
 Contact emergency medical help right away, and seek treatment for alcoholism as soon as possible after medical care is completed.

 The NIAAA reports that, as of 2015, 86.4 percent of adults ages 18 and above in the United States reported drinking in their lifetime, with 70.1 percent of these people having drank in the last month.
 Of these numbers, 26.9 percent of people ages 18 and above reported binge drinking in the past month, and 7 percent reported heavy drinking in the past month.